SohamMudalgikar/option-pricing-toolbox/README.md

 ## References

-- "Options, Futures, and Other Derivatives" by John C. Hull - A foundational text offering detailed explanations of the mechanics behind the pricing of derivatives.
+- "Options, Futures, and Other Derivatives" by John C. Hull
-- "The Concepts and Practice of Mathematical Finance" by Mark S. Joshi - An excellent resource for understanding complex financial models.
+- "The Concepts and Practice of Mathematical Finance" by Mark S. Joshi